Tracking Trump’s Disastrous Record on Guns

 But this wasn’t the end.
 In January 2020, Trump decided to remove 3D-printed ghost guns and their technical data from the State Department’s weapons list and moved regulation to the Commerce Department.
 By doing so, he narrowed federal ghost gun guidance and made existing restrictions easy to evade.

 Fortunately, the Biden administration took executive action to stem the flow of ghost guns into communities, including having ATF finalize a rule defining weapon parts kits as firearms and therefore making them subject to the same regulations—including serializing the parts and conducting background checks for every sale.
-This rule is being reviewed by the Supreme Court, and a decision is expected later this year.
+This rule has been upheld by the Supreme Court.

 TAKE ACTION